sethupathib/Answers/README.md

 ------------------------
 ### **Random Ideas**

 1. Streaming some topics in VLSI/EDA on Youtube.
-Probably make a tutorial in Tamil on how to get started with programming. <-- This is very much needed.
-There is so much knowledge gap.
 2. RoadTrip.
 Increasing the no. of touch points.
 3. Restart Badminton Coaching and start playing Table Tennis Again.
 4. Designing more complex structures.